bol-project/bol-wallet/BolWallet/scripts/macos/README.md

 If `publish-maccatalyst-x64.sh` or `publish-maccatalyst-arm64.sh` are used to generate an app bundler and installer package that targets the specific CPU architecture, then the files will be generated under `./../../bin/Release/net8.0-maccatalyst/maccatalyst-x64` and `./../../bin/Release/net8.0-maccatalyst/maccatalyst-arm64` respectively.

-## Verifying app bundler and installer package work
+## Verifying app bundle and installer package work

 Running the installer package will verify the app installs and runs as expected.